biati-digital/nova-text-tools/README.md

 ### Numbers

-You can easily add or substract all the numbers in your document, each value must be in it's own line, if the line contains other text it will be removed to leave only the numbers. **Important: for now it only supports numbers with comma as thousand separator and dot as decimal separator**
+You can easily add or subtract all the numbers in your document, each value must be in it's own line, if the line contains other text it will be removed to leave only the numbers. **Important: for now it only supports numbers with comma as thousand separator and dot as decimal separator**

 ```
 130.23